Asperger’s, ADHD and Life In List World

 Emotionally Stronger.
 We have had to overcome a lot of challenges in life and this tends to make us stronger.
 That said, we can very definitely still be hurt.
 I think it’s also important to recognize that some Aspies have been criticized and mistreated so much that they’ve been beaten down and are emotionally weaker rather than stronger.

-Intelligent.
-Aspies by definition have a higher than average intelligence simply because the diagnosis requires it.
-But there’s more to it and overall Aspies do tend to have higher IQ’s and similarly people with higher IQ’s often have Aspergers (and ADHD and are Bi-Polar – the MENSA cocktail).
 It’s critical here to point out that while having some highly intelligent people around is definitely a good thing, it’s not singularly valuable.
 A good community needs people of varying abilities and IQ is only one of these.
 We also need people who are outwardly caring and others who are wise (wisdom is related but also quite different from IQ).
-We need people who are able to build and grow things, people who are good leaders and people who are good project managers.
+We need people who are able to build and grow things, people who are good leaders, people who can get stuff done and people who are good project managers.
 We need artists, architects and designers.

-A friend of mine does not have a particularly high IQ but he’s good with managing people and has built a successful company that provides some needed products.
+A friend of mine does not have a particularly high IQ but he’s good with managing people and has built a successful company that provides some good products.
 I cannot do what he does.
 I can advise him on understanding his market and adjusting his products to best serve his market but I’d totally fail at running his company.

 Connections and Relationships.
 We often see connections and relationships that others do not.
 This a part of associative thinking and is likely a key reason that so many scientific and other discoveries have been made by Aspies.
 There can be difficulty in explaining these though, sometimes even to people who are quite intelligent but not Aspies.
 We also have to learn to be careful here.
 It’s easy to get accustomed to this and not verifying every time which can lead to mistakes.